Using Excel VBA to Format a Number with a Leading Zero – 4 Methods

 Formats the number in column C with a thousand separator.

-Execution of Code and Viewing Output
+Running the Code and Viewing the Output

 Output with Thousand Separator